dingyanna/dingyanna.github.io/_pages/home.md

 layout: single
 author_profile: true
 sitemap: true
-modified: 2020-01-27
+modified: 2021-09-28
 ---

 ## About Me

-I will join Rensselaer Polytechnic Institute as a Ph.D. student in Fall 2021.
+I will join Rensselaer Polytechnic Institute as a Ph.D. student in Spring 2022.
 I received my undergraduate studies at the University of Toronto.
 I am honored to be included in the graduation spotlight of the Computer Science department of U of T!
 You can know more about me through this Q & A on the [department website](https://web.cs.toronto.edu/news-events/news/graduation-spotlight-yanna-ding).